ibm-cloud-docs/secrets-manager/access-secret.md

 ```
 {: pre}

 A successful response returns the value of the secret, along with other metadata.
-For more information about the required and optional request parameters, see [Retrieve a secret](/apidocs/secrets-manager#get-secret){: external}.
+For more information about the required and optional request parameters, see [Get a secret](/apidocs/secrets-manager#get-secret){: external}.